Cost effective method: Integrate HL7 Patient Data with Salesforce

 Trying to interface HL7 data with Salesforce has been mainly an enterprise pursuit so far.

-But more cost-efficient methods are starting to emerge for the Healthcare & Life Sciences industry, especially if you have either (1) a good HL7 Interface or (2) an existing ESB in your stack.
+But more cost-efficient methods are starting to emerge for the Healthcare and High Tech industries, especially if you have either (1) a good HL7 Interface or (2) an existing ESB in your stack.

 Let’s take a look at a real-life example, using the following data flow:

 If Salesforce is triggering the request for patient history, the message will be sent from Salesforce to the ESB, where it will be sent on to the HCP.

 Since HCPs tend to send the patient data by different methods, the requests are sent to a secure FTP Server.

 The ESB will request the relevant HL7 data from the FTP on a regular frequency, which it then takes and transforms it into a suitable format for Salesforce.

 The data is in Salesforce and is processed according to the functional specifications of Health Cloud - Patient Intake, Health Assessments, Care Plans, Care Programs etc.

 The data is processed and any return messages, such as results, are sent from Salesforce to the ESB, where they are sent on to the relevant HCP.

 The ESB part leaves options around how to move the data in and out of Salesforce.